-Anthropic Institute: Jack Clark heads public benefit
+Anthropic Institute: Jack Clark at the helm of public benefit

 March 11, 2026 — Anthropic launches The Anthropic Institute, a new effort to advance public debate on the challenges posed by powerful AI.
-The initiative is led by co-founder Jack Clark, who takes a new role as Head of Public Benefit at Anthropic.
+The initiative is led by co-founder Jack Clark, who takes on a new role as “Head of Public Benefit” at Anthropic.

 Three initial hires were announced: